-The Freiling French Press is a high end stainless steel french press coffee brewer.
-There are variety of sizes including 8, 17, 23, 36 and 44 ounces.
-For this article a 44 ounce Frieling was used.
+The Frieling French Press is a high-end stainless steel french press coffee brewer.
+There are a variety of sizes including 8, 17, 23, 36, and 44 ounces.
+For this article, a 44-ounce Frieling was used.

-One of the pluses for this stainless steel press is that all of the internals are steel as well.
-Most, if not all, of the other steel french presses contain plastic on the inside (and in some cases, rubber like gasket material for sealing the side walls with the filter as you press).
+One of the pluses of this stainless steel press is that all of the internals are steel as well.
+Most, if not all, of the other steel French presses, contain plastic on the inside (and in some cases, rubber-like gasket material for sealing the side walls with the filter as you press).
 The press mechanism for the Frieling is just like a glass french press – all metal, and the sides are sealed off simply by pressing the metal filter up against them.

 I enjoyed the Frieling over Thanksgiving, where we all sat down to a nice family gathering.
-After the meal, I prepared coffee for 4 of us.
-The beautiful construction of the press was perfect alongside the fine place settings at the table – this is a plus for anyone looking to have a nice high quality brewer for big gatherings.
+After the meal, I prepared coffee for the 4 of us.
+The beautiful construction of the press was perfect alongside the fine place settings at the table – this is a plus for anyone looking to have a nice high-quality brewer for big gatherings.

 Also, because the filter is so snug, it takes a bit more pressure than usual to press the pot all the way down.
-I found at certain points that I actually had to apply a much higher level of pressure than I would have though to fully press the pot.
+I found at certain points that I actually had to apply a much higher level of pressure than I would have thought to fully press the pot.
 I don’t know if the tiny openings in the filter along with the hard seal on the side made it necessary to apply the pressure, but I was surprised.
-Simple fix for this was to just press slower, eventually you get through the press.
+A simple fix for this was to just press slower, eventually, you get through the press.

 Troubleshooting French Press Coffee – Tips for a better brew.

-Press Pot Tutorial – Start here if you are new to the french press.
+French Press Tutorial – Start here if you are new to the French Press.